MS Excel: REPLACE Function (WS)

 - Worksheet function (WS)

-Let's take a look at an example to see how you would use the REPLACE function in a worksheet:
+Let's look at some Excel REPLACE function examples and explore how you would use the REPLACE function as a worksheet function in Microsoft Excel:

-Based on the Excel spreadsheet above, the REPLACE function would return the following:
+Based on the Excel spreadsheet above, the following REPLACE function examples would return:

 |=REPLACE(A1, 1, 5, "Beta")||would return "Betabet Soup"|